mahesh-143/polling-system/readme.md

 - `client` : contains the frontend code built with React (created using Vite).
 - `server`: contains the backend code built with Express.js and Prisma

-The project has uses the following technolgoies
+The project uses the following technolgoies

 ### Frontend